Managing a Dual-Boot Computer Lab

 http://refit.sourceforge.net/

 WinClone, a modestly priced and super-easy-to-use Mac program which allows you to copy the Boot Camp Windows "image" and then deploy it to the Windows partitions in a lab full of identical machines.
 After deployment, you only need to change a few settings such as machine name.
 Winclone has recently been re-written and updated.
-It's a great product.
-A more powerful but much more complicated alternative to WinClone is Deploy Studio.
+It's a useful product.
+A more powerful but much more complicated alternative to WinClone is Deploy Studio or Casper, a Mac ghosting tool.

 Both of the following are great free tools for copying the contents of one Mac hard drive to another one, and they make it bootable!
 Great for backup too!